 You can become an alchemist with the help of the breathing technique.
 With practice, you will start becoming aware that you are able to alter and change yourself, and with that, you open up to the great potential you received from nature.

 Nature has these excellent capabilities that we can utilize by mastering how to deal with stress.
-And when danger comes, our mind knows precisely how to adapt to the aggressor, and you get the power to take yourself out of any misery or pain that you are experiencing.
-Stress, as a teacher, prepares you how to stay relaxed in every situation, be it of euphoria or depression.
+And when danger comes, our mind knows precisely how to adapt to the aggressor, and we get the power to take ourselves out of any misery or pain that we are experiencing.
+Stress, as a teacher, prepares you how to stay relaxed in every situation, be it euphoria or depression.
 As a result, your energy remains clean.